Kyle Finnegan: Washington Nationals

 On December 8, 2019, Finnegan signed a major league contract with the Washington Nationals.
-He made his major league debut on July 25, 2020 against the New York Yankees, allowing one hit and no runs in one inning of relief.
+He made his major league debut on July 25, 2020, against the New York Yankees, allowing one hit and no runs in one inning of relief.
 Finnegan finished his rookie year with an ERA of 2.92 and 27 strikeouts in 25 appearances for the big league club.

-On May 5, 2021 in a game against the Atlanta Braves, Finnegan pitched the fifth immaculate inning in Nationals history, striking out Austin Riley, Dansby Swanson, and William Contreras on nine pitches.
+On May 5, 2021, in a game against the Atlanta Braves, Finnegan pitched the fifth immaculate inning in Nationals history, striking out Austin Riley, Dansby Swanson, and William Contreras on nine pitches.
+After the Nationals traded Daniel Hudson and Brad Hand at the 2021 trade deadline, the Nationals named Finnegan their closer.
 He finished the season with a 3.55 ERA, 68 strikeouts and 34 walks in 66 innings.

-On January 13, 2023, Finnegan agreed to a one-year, $2.325 million contract with the Nationals, avoiding salary arbitration.
+On January 13, 2023, Finnegan agreed to a one-year, $2.3 million contract with the Nationals, avoiding salary arbitration.
+He finished the 2023 season with a 3.76 ERA and 28 saves.
+During a game between the Colorado Rockies on June 22, 2024, he became the first pitcher in MLB history to lose a regular-season game due to a pitch clock violation.